-Take a spiritual and literary pilgrimage through ancient paths and storied cities of Great Britain.
+Take a literary pilgrimage through the ancient paths and contemporary motorways of Great Britain.

 - Sponsoring Department: English